 When Darwin published The Origin of Species in 1859, the “evolutionary tree” had only a few gaps.
 Believers in his new theory thought that these gaps would be filled as scientific knowledge increased.
 Just the opposite has happened.
 As science has progressed, these “missing links” have multiplied enormously, and the obstacles to “bridging” these gaps have become even more obvious.
 For example, in Darwin’s day, all life fell into two categories (or kingdoms): animals and plants.
 Today, it is generally accepted that life falls into five radically different kingdoms, of which animals and plants comprise only two.
 (None of the five include viruses, which are complex and unique in their own way.)
 In the 1800s, the animal kingdom was divided into four animal phyla; today there are about forty.

 Darwin suggested that the first living creature evolved in a “warm little pond.”
-Today, almost all evolutionary biologists will privately admit that science has no explanation for how life evolved.
-We now know that the chance formation of the first living cell is a gigantic leap, vastly more improbable than for bacteria to evolve into humans.
+Today, almost all evolutionary biologists will privately admit that science has no explanation for how the first living cell evolved.
+We now know that is a gigantic leap, vastly more improbable than for bacteria to evolve into humans.
 In Darwin’s day, a cell was thought to be about as simple as a ping-pong ball.
-Even today, many evolutionists think bacteria—one of the first forms of life to evolve—are simple.
+Even today, many evolutionists say that bacteria are simple and one of the first forms of life to evolve.
 However, bacteria are marvelously integrated and complex manufacturing facilities with many mysteries yet to be understood, such as bacterial motors and communication among bacteria.
 Furthermore, cells come in two radically different types—those with a nucleus and those without.
 The evolutionary leap from one to the other is staggering to imagine.

 The more evolutionists learn about life, the greater complexity they find.
 A century ago there were no sophisticated microscopes.
 Consequently, gigantic leaps from single- to multiple-cell organisms were grossly underestimated.
 Each type of cell in a multicellular organism has a unique job that is controlled by only part of the organism’s DNA.
 If that organism evolved, its delicate controls (directing which of the myriad of DNA instructions to follow, which to ignore, and when) must also have evolved.
 Had it not evolved perfectly the first time, that organism would have been diseased.
 If that first unique cell could not reproduce, the new function would disappear.
 If just one reproducing cell is out of control, the organism would have one type of cancer.

-Figure 21: Integration and Compatibility.
-An organ is a complex structure of different types of tissues and cells, all of which work together to perform a specific function such as seeing, hearing, digesting, or pumping.
+Figure 22: Integration and Compatibility.
+An organ is a complex structure of different types of tissues and cells, all of which work together to perform one or more functions, such as seeing, hearing, digesting, or pumping.
 (Shown are a few of the amazing human organs: eye, ear, stomach, heart, skin, and brain.)
 A system, such as the nervous system, circulatory system, skeletal system, or reproductive system, consists of related organs and other tissues and cells that have even broader functions.
-A healthy body has all its systems working properly.
+In a healthy body, all systems work properly.
 Life depends on a broad, compatible, and complex hierarchy: molecules --> cells --> tissues --> organs --> systems --> body --> other organisms --> the environment.
-All are carefully balanced and integrated with each other.
+All are carefully balanced and integrated.

 Arbitrarily changing one component at any level will often be harmful at that level and to the vertical hierarchy.
-For example, change one type of molecule throughout a category of cells, and the result may be damaged cells and a diseased body.
+For example, change one type of molecule throughout a category of cells, and a diseased body or damaged cells may result.
 Environmentalists and ecologists are aware of this critical balance (regarding, say, the spotted owl and the environment), but often they fail to ask, “Who or what created this balance?”
 Some fail to see the incredible complexity, integration, and systems engineering that extends throughout the universe—from carbon atoms to galaxies to physical laws.

 Who or what has the ability to design, construct, and harmoniously integrate and maintain all of life?
-Time and natural processes, as evolution states, or an infinitely intelligent Creator?
+Time, chance, and natural processes, as evolution states, or an infinitely intelligent Creator?

 If evolution happened, many other giant leaps must also have occurred: the first photosynthesis, cold-blooded to warm-blooded animals, floating marine plants to vascular plants, placental mammals to marsupials, egg-laying animals to animals that bear live young, insect metamorphosis, the transition of mammals to the sea (whales, dolphins, porpoises, seals, sea lions, and manatees), the transition of reptiles to the sea (plesiosaurs, ichthyosaurs), and on and on.